sbtah/Sbtah/README.md

 - [Project 1](https://github.com/sbtah/e-Scraper) - A Django/web scraper application for designed to track ecommerce stores.
 Made with Selenium and lxml.
 - [Project 2](https://github.com/sbtah/from-Shoper) - A Django app used to copy contents of Shoper store via API.
 - [Project 3](https://github.com/sbtah/compTrends) - An asynchronous API scraper made with Django and httpx.

-## Contact

-If you're interested in working with me or have any questions, feel free to reach out to me:

-- Email: shisastore@protonmail.com